- Academic Affairs

 Learn about SPRL

-While many of the processes in assessementt and research may be similar, there are two very important distinctions:
+While many of the processes in assessementt and research may be similar, there are two important distinctions:

 - Assessment guides good practice and typically has implications for only one institution.

 - Research guides theory and tests concepts, and it has broader implications for higher education (Erwin, 1991).

 The recommended commitment is at least one year or until a specific project is complete.
 Depending on the project, it can take more than one year to complete a study, write a manuscript, and potentially publish the results.
 It is important that members of SPRL stick with the group until the project they are working on is complete.